Planning for the Future of our Strategic Growth Areas

 Community Engagement

 The CPP By-law is intended to facilitate a positive change in how development approvals are processed in the Strategic Growth Areas, so it is important that the community understands what is changing and has an opportunity to share feedback through this process before the By-law is finalized and implemented.
 The planned engagement approach is built around five main themes of the project with seven rounds of engagement, each with unique objectives as outlined in Figure 2 and in the Project Timelines section of this page.
+The engagement stages will directly inform the development of the following key deliverables of the project, which include:

 Figure 2: Engagement Process